All-time Olympic Games medal table: List of NOCs without medals (sortable & unranked)

-After the 2022 Winter Olympics in Beijing, 68 of the current 206 National Olympic Committees have yet to win an Olympic medal.
-Seven historic National Olympic Committees and the Refugee Olympic Team are also included in this list.
+After completion of the 2024 Summer Olympics, 64 of the current 206 National Olympic Committees have yet to win an Olympic medal.
+Seven historic National Olympic Committees are also included in this list.

 List of defunct historical NOCs and special delegations with medals (sortable & unranked)

 Defunct historical NOCs with medals

 A total of 10 defunct historical NOCs have earned at least one medal.

 Special delegations with medals

-A total of 8 special delegations have earned at least one medal.
-Medal totals in this table are current through the 2022 Winter Olympics in Beijing, People's Republic of China, and all changes in medal standings due to doping cases and medal redistributions up to 20 February are taken into account.
+As of completion of the 2024 Summer Olympics, a total of 10 special delegations have earned at least one medal.
+Medal totals in this table include the changes in medal standings due to doping cases and medal redistributions adjudicated up to 20 February 2023.

 Top ten medal rankings (combined NOCs)

-The following is the overall medal tally (top ten nations) with the records of current NOCs combined with those of their precursors (sorted by gold, then silver, then bronze), through 2022.
+The following is the overall medal tally (top ten nations) with the records of current NOCs combined with those of their precursors (sorted by gold, then silver, then bronze), through 2024.